 Herbal Essences Hello Hydration Products Review

 Herbal’s Hello Hydration line is incredible for dry hair!
 These products soften, they condition, they revitalize brittle hair… it’s pretty amazing.
-They are infused with coconut essences which smell buttery and tropical, and the coconut is part of what makes these so effectively moisturizing.
+They are infused with coconut essences which smell buttery and tropical.
+The coconut is part of what makes these so effectively moisturizing.

 Herbal Essences Totally Twisted Mousse Review

 The totally twisted mousse for curly hair maintains frizz and defines curls.
 It has a level-3 hold which is substantial but isn’t too stiff for soft curls or beachy waves.
 It gives your hair really nice texture and protects from humidity all day long.
-Still, you won’t have an easy time finding mousse out there that make hair curls more defined and more softening than this one!
+Still, you won’t have an easy time finding a mousse out there that make your curls more defined and soft!
 It is a good, reliable mousse that is well worth the price.

 Herbal Essences Body Envy Volumizing Hairspray Review